 After you’ve captured your prospects’ interest by addressing their problems and offering them solutions, it’s time to show them how that worked for some other companies.

-This is a very important step, as presenting case studies of your previous clients makes you credible.
+This is a crucial step, as presenting case studies of your previous clients makes you credible.

 It’s also essential for building trust and engaging your potential clients in a discussion.